-1. INTRODUCTION
+1. Introduction

 In the process industry field, one of the biggest concerns has always been the sweetening of acid gaseous streams.
 During the last decades, various technologies have been studied and tested in order to efficiently reduce the amount of acid components in these streams.
-In particular, attention has been focused on carbon dioxide removal.
-In fact, CO2 is considered as one of the most significant greenhouse gases, and its increasing concentration in the atmosphere plays a major role in increasing global warming.
-Moreover, the presence of high CO2 contents in natural gas results in a reduction of the calorific value of the gas and causes corrosion of the pipeline and equipment, along with many other operational problems.
-Among the established $CO_2$ separation strategies, recently $CO_2$ capture using low-temperature/cryogenic technologies has received increasing attention.
-Previous works have demonstrated they have lower energy consumptions than conventional amine scrubbing if applied both to natural gas purification and to biogas upgrading.
-Another advantage these technologies offer is that pure $CO_2$ is separated as a liquid under pressure rather than in the gaseous state at near ambient pressure, thus making it relatively easy to pump underground for storage or to be used for enhanced oil recovery (EOR) applications.
+In particular, the attention has been focused on the carbon dioxide removal.
+In fact, CO_2 is considered as one of the most significant greenhouse gases, and its increasing concentration in the atmosphere plays a major role in increasing global warming.
+Moreover, the presence of high CO_2 contents in natural gas results in a reduction of the calorific value and causes corrosion of the pipeline and equipment, along with many other operational problems.1 Among the established CO_2 separation strategies, recently CO_2 capture using low-temperature/cryogenic technologies has received increasing attention.
+Previous works have demonstrated they have lower energy consumptions than conventional amine scrubbing both if applied to natural gas purification2 and to biogas upgrading.3 Another advantage they offer is that pure CO_2 is separated as a liquid under pressure rather than in the gaseous state at near ambient pressure, thus making it relatively easy to pump underground for storage or to be used for Enhanced Oil Recovery (EOR) applications.4

-This has boosted an intense research activity on measurement and thermodynamic modeling of CO2 frost points and other types of phase equilibria involving solid CO2 in natural gas or biogas mixtures.
+This has boosted an intense research activity on measurement and thermodynamic modeling of CO_2 frost points and other types of phase equilibria involving solid CO_2 in natural gas or biogas mixtures.
 Both activities are important to correctly describe the thermodynamic behavior of the system of interest, which in turn plays a key role in the design of novel low-temperature/cryogenic processes.

-The aim of this work is 2-fold.
-First of all, it focuses on the solid-vapor equilibrium (SVE) and solid-liquid-vapor equilibrium (SLVE) experimental data available in the literature for systems containing CO2 and methane, nitrogen, and oxygen.
-In section 2, for each data set, the following information is reported (when available): the experimental procedure, the mixture composition or the range of CO2 concentrations, the temperature and pressure range, and the number of points.
-Then, in section 3, an algorithm is presented for the simultaneous computation of phase stability and multiphase equilibria of CO2-containing mixtures.
+The aim of this work is twofold.
+First of all, it focuses on the solid-vapor equilibrium (SVE) and solid-liquid-vapor equilibrium (SLVE) experimental data available in the literature for systems containing CO_2 and methane, nitrogen and oxygen.
+In section 2, for each dataset, the following information is reported (when available): the experimental procedure, the mixture composition or the range of CO_2 concentrations, the temperature and pressure range and the number of points.
+Then, in section 3, an algorithm is presented for the simultaneous computation of phase stability and multiphase equilibria of CO_2 -containing mixtures.
 Section 4 presents the results of the calculations, which are also compared with those given by another tool that makes use of Gibbs free energy minimization.